Trina Thompson Sues Her College Because They Failed Her

 Marketing yourself – where schools fail us

 Along with real-life skills, this is something schools should begin to teach at a much earlier age, as part of the core curriculum.
 Too few people understand what they have to do to stand apart from the pack.
 As I don’t know Trina Thompson, I can’t say how much she knew about packaging/marketing herself to employers.
 What I do know is that she graduated from Monroe College, and that she is unemployed.
 Yes, a difficult economy has played some role in that, but I think that colleges get away with too much of our money without giving equal value.
 A student shouldn’t have to dig around, beg and squeeze until they actually get the info they need from their universities.
 Considering how much of our money they’re stealing, colleges should lead with pay dirt, right up front.
 Instead, countless people are left in need, using payday loans and short term loans to remedy temporary financial problems.
-They apply for such loans here.
+They request such loans here.

 Start Your Loan Application